Updated February 2026

 Need to know how to register a business?
 This guide covers everything you need, from selecting your business structure to completing the registration with Companies House and HMRC.

-- Registering with Companies House and HMRC is critical for legal compliance.
+- Registering your business with Companies House and HMRC is a critical legal obligation.
 It requires specific documentation and adherence to tax regulations based on the chosen business structure.

 Understanding Business Structures